-Traumatic intervertebral disc injury really describes a disc injury that has occurred from a violent physical trauma.
-This occurs in situation on the sporting field, falls, car accidents and similar accidents.
-Traumatic disc injury doesn’t include injuries to a disc that have already been broken down by degeneration or previous herniation.
+Traumatic intervertebral disc injury describes a disc injury that has occurred from physical trauma.
+Traumatic disc injury occurs in a situation on the sporting field, falls, car accidents and similar accidents.
+Traumatic disc injury doesn’t include injuries to a disc that has already lost its structural integrity due to degeneration or previous herniation.
 That is, the disc must be intact and not just ‘finished off’ by a trauma.
-This is a question our Balmain and Rozelle chiropractor are asked often.

 For more information on intervertebral discs, read below:

 - Normal Vs pathological intervertebral disc changes

 - Intervertebral disc extrusion

 - Intervertebral disc sequestration

 - Contained and uncontained intervertebral disc herniation